 4. Don’t Follow the Crowd or Hype

 See that news story that screams there’s an insatiable demand in the market for product X?
 Ignore it.

 The average individual receives finance tips on their phone, watches business news and will go with the flow.
 Since this same information is being disseminated to a large number of people, you’ll likely have long lost the first mover advantage when you venture into the said line of business.
 The market will already be saturated with the product thus slowing sales and forcing down prices.

 If you are going to make it as an entrepreneur, always maintain a healthy suspicion over any business idea that’s suddenly popular.
 Chances are it’s a bubble or, in the worst case, a Ponzi scheme.
 You don’t have to be a contrarian (though that does help sometimes) but don’t buy into hype.

 5. Read, Read, Read

 As the founder of the business, the responsibility for making the right decisions rests squarely on you.
 This requires that you keep tabs on market developments that could negatively affect your business or open up new opportunities.
-Follow major news and read business advice on sites such as the Wave blog.
+Follow major news and read business advice on a regular basis.